jisaacstone/urbanmountain/urbanism_books.markdown

   title="Feminist City"
   author="Leslie Kern"
   rating="B"
-  description="Did not finish
+  description="
-Nice as an introduction to the idea of feminist geography."
+Nice as an introduction to the idea of feminist geography.
+Half a memoir, lots of personal anecdotes."
 %}

 {% include book.html